growdigital/course/map/script.md

 No matter the size of your garden, I’ll help you map out your very own wildlife-friendly backyard forest.
 We’ll create a plan of action, from making observations of what’s already there, to writing a wish list of lovely plants, through to creating a simple map, with some added bonus design tips.

+This free mini-course can be viewed standalone but it actually forms part of my more comprehensive online course, Create a Backyard Forest.

 My website is forestgarden.wales and you can find me as Forest Garden Wales on YouTube, Twitch, Twitter and Facebook.
 Just one other thing, these slides will always be freely available online.

+Before I get started, I want to thorougly recommend that you get a copy of Martin Crawford’s 'Creating a Forest Garden'.
+It is a fantastic reference and a step-by-step guide, the best book I've read on forest gardening.

 ## What you’ll learn